This article explains the main steps in settling someone’s affairs after death.

 To find out who inherits from someone who did not leave a will, read our article Dying Without a Will.
 Also, you can always get help from a lawyer or a notary.

-Once the heirs are identified, you have to call them in, even if they are already aware of the situation.
+Once the heirs are identified, you must call them in.
 The law does not specify any particular way of doing this.
 If you want to be able to prove that they were properly notified, you can create a written notice, deliver it yourself, and get a signature showing the notice was received.
 You can also send a written notice by registered mail.

 What if the heirs are children under 18?